905-764-7570 info@rscc.ca

 Certification

 On completion of all course requirements, Rudolf Steiner College Canada issues a Certificate of Course Completion in Professional Development for Waldorf Early Childhood Teacher Education Birth-to-Three.
 In the fall of 2019 WECAN (Waldorf Early Childhood Association of North America) established criteria for a recognized birth-to-three certificate.
-We are in the process of applying for this recognition.
-Our intention is for our current cohort to meet these requirements.
+We are one of three institutes that are recognized to grant a certificate for Birth to Three.

 Program Highlights